pdmade/pdmade-stack/src/pages/index.md

     designers and companies. '
   section_id: hero
   component: HeroBlock
-  content: |-
-    We design, code, test, launch, and track websites and digital marketing campaigns.
+  content: "We design, code, test, launch, and track websites and digital marketing

-    We are collaborative, creative, and detail-oriented.

-    We work independently or as a member of your team.

-    We work on projects large or small, fixed-fee or hourly.
+    campaigns.  \nWe are collaborative, creative, and detail-oriented.  \nWe work independently or as a member of your team.  \nWe work on projects large or small, fixed-fee or hourly."
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work